 7. HDR Mode

-HDR is great for creating more balanced exposures when shooting high contrast scenes that have both bright and dark areas.
+iPhone HDR settings help you create more balanced exposures when shooting high contrast scenes that have both bright and dark areas.
 In HDR Mode the camera takes multiple photos at different brightness (exposure) levels whenever you press the shutter button.
 The app then combines these images to create an evenly exposed photograph.

 HDR is particularly useful when shooting landscapes where you have a bright sky and darker foreground.
 By combining multiple exposures you can ensure that color and detail will be visible in both the bright and dark areas.